-Voluntary designation
+Voluntary designationcertification

-Institutions not offering Class A programs may apply for designation if they offer a Class B or Class C program.
+Institutions not offering Class A programs-may apply for registration or designation if they solely offer a Class B or_Class C program.
 They may not apply for registration.
+They will not qualify for a designation certificate and will be issued either a registration or interim designation certificate.